iTwin/bis-schemas/Domains/Geotechnical/GeotechnicalExploration/GeotechnicalExploration.remarks.md

 | `GeologyCode`          | GEOL_GEOL  |                                                    |
 | `AlternateGeologyCode` | GEOL_GEO2 |                                                    |

+### ILithology

+`ILithology` currently unifies `LegendCode`, `GeologyCode` and `AlternateGeologyCode`.
+It exist primarily for conceptual clarity in the GeotechnicalInterpretation schema.

 ### LegendCode

 `LegendCode` instances are always contained in a submodel of a `GeotechnicalInvestigationConfiguration`.